Kuruman, South Africa

 Experience: Head Men's Coach, Vanderbilt, 2005-present; Head Men's Coach, Florida, 1989-2001; Head Women's Coach, Miami, 1982-88; Head Tennis Professional, Innes Arden Golf Club, Old Greenwich, Conn., June-August 1984-86; Assistant Tennis Professional, Tokeneke Beach Club, Darien, Conn., June-August 1980-82.

-Honors: 1986 Wilson Intercollegiate Coach of the Year, 1991 Co-Region 3 ITCA Wilson/Coach of the Year, 1993 SEC Coach of the Year, 1994 SEC Coach of the Year, 1999 Region 3 Coach of the Year, 2000 SEC Coach of the Year, 2000 Region 3 Coach of the Year.
+Honors: 1986 Wilson Intercollegiate Coach of the Year, 2015 Ohio Valley Region Coach of the Year, 1991 Co-Region 3 ITCA Wilson/Coach of the Year, 1993 SEC Coach of the Year, 1994 SEC Coach of the Year, 1999 Region 3 Coach of the Year, 2000 SEC Coach of the Year, 2000 Region 3 Coach of the Year.

-Bio: Entering his ninth season as head coach of Vanderbilt’s men’s tennis program, Ian Duvenhage has made Vanderbilt a mainstay in the rankings and a consistent contender for the NCAA Tournament.
+Bio: Entering his 12th season as head coach of Vanderbilt’s men’s tennis program, Ian Duvenhage has made Vanderbilt a mainstay in the rankings and a consistent contender for the NCAA Tournament.
 The team’s rise has come as Duvenhage has crafted what is considered one of the hardest working and most respected programs in the country.

 The 2013 season went down as the most successful in Duvenhage’s first eight seasons.
 The team finished with a record of 18-11 and made it all the way to the Sweet 16 of the NCAA Championships before falling to the top-ranked UCLA Bruins.
 The Commodores finished the season ranked No. 15 by the ITA, their highest ranking since finishing No. 2 during the 2003 season.
 Vanderbilt’s 18 wins and Sweet 16 appearance were also season bests, dating back to that same ‘03 squad.
 One year after sitting out due to injury, redshirt junior Ryan Lipman became Duvenhage’s first ITA All-American, and first for VU since Chad Harris and Bobby Reynolds in 2003.
 Along with Lipman, Gonzalez Austin and Kris Yee each earned All-SEC accolades.